Umicore and ethical cobalt sourcing

 In 2020, around 75% of the cobalt raw materials entering our supply chain originated from large-scale mining (LSM) activities in the DRC.
 The remaining quantities are sourced in other countries or come from our recycling feed.
 In 2020, about 4.8% of total supplied quantity of cobalt came from recycling.

-For other metals in Umicore’s supply chain and their sustainable and ethical sourcing, we apply the principles outlined in our Sustainable Procurement Charter.
+For other metals in Umicore’s supply chain and their sustainable and ethical sourcing, we apply the principles outlined in our Global Sustainable Sourcing Policy.

 Umicore and ethical supplies